mattharrison/CS65/README.md

 - `seaborn`
 - `scikit-learn`

-To see the complete list of dependencies, please check the `req.txt` file.
+To see the complete list of dependencies, please check the `pyproject.toml` file.

 ## Contributing